Medical necessity: Medicare

+Commercial

+The Affordable Care Act external review process for medical necessity is non-binding and does not require use of precedent.
+Insurers can continue to use whatever internal rules of medical necessity for decisions, internal reviews, and external reviews regardless of any past decisions to the contrary.

 Specific instances

 Medical use of marijuana

 The use of cannabis (also known as marijuana) for medical purposes is a notable medical necessity case.
 Cannabis is a plant whose active ingredients are widely reported by patients to be effective in pain control for various conditions, usually neuropathic in nature, in which common painkillers have not had great benefit.
 However, as a Schedule I drug under the Controlled Substances Act, it is illegal and is targeted by government, police, and anti-drug campaigners.
 In some states, possession is decriminalized even for non-medical purposes, but in other states possession, is a felony offense.
 In this case, the doctrine of medical necessity would be used by patients who believed marijuana to be beneficial to them if they were charged with the use, growing, or production of an illegal controlled substance relating to marijuana.

 Robert Randall successfully used a medical necessity defense when he was charged with illegal possession of cannabis to treat his glaucoma.
 The case, United States v.
 Randall (1976), is "The first successful articulation of the medical necessity defense in the history of the common law, and indeed, the first case to extend the necessity defense to the crimes of possession or cultivation of marijuana".

 In several medical marijuana cases, the patients' physician has been willing to state to the court that the patient's condition requires this medicine and so the court should not interfere.
 However, the US Supreme Court outrightly rejected that defense in the landmark case United States v.
 Oakland Cannabis Buyers' Cooperative (2001) which ruled that there is no medical necessity exception to drug laws and that the federal government is free to raid, arrest, prosecute, and imprison patients who are using medical marijuana no matter if the medicine is crucially necessary to them.
 On the other hand, in Gonzales v.
 Raich (2005), the Ninth Circuit Court of Appeals told a patient in extreme pain that state law allowing medical use could not be relied on, but if arrested, the user could seek to use medical necessity as a defence.

 In Maryland, a bill signed by Governor Robert Ehrlich became law in 2003 to permit patients to use medical necessity defense to marijuana possession in the state.
 The maximum penalty for such users cannot exceed $100.
 However, the law does not prevent federal prosecution of patients since the federal law does not recognize medical necessity.